f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

 complete the lab.
 Before continuing on to the next steps, (configuring alerts) take a few minutes to familiarize yourself with your student environment.

 #.
-Either copy of double-click on the link entitled **d_application_address**.
+Either copy or double-click on the link entitled **d_application_address**.
 This points to the Azure load balancer
    frontend address, (VIP).
 As BIG-IP instances are deployed they are added to the Azure load balancer's backend pool.
 The BIG-IP(s) in turn sit in front of the application pool, (NGINX webserver pool) providing load balancing and advanced traffic services.
 In later exercises, you will be setting up alerts and scaling both the BIG-IP ADC cluster